|

 the ribbon- and sheet-growth technologies, a challenge for dendritic web

-growth and edge-supported pulling will be to increase areal throughput via
+growth and edge-supported pulling was to increase areal throughput via

 wider ribbons, multiple ribbons, or other approaches.